06

 Chapter 3 | Landed

 I just landed in Mumbai and I'm trying to find Ananya.
-She said she would come to pick me up, but I couldn't see her, so I decided to call.
+She said she would come to pick me up, but I couldn't see her, so I decided to call her.
 She picked up after a few rings.

 "Aaj aajayegi mujhe lene?"
 I asked her sarcastically.